What is the average UK retirement income?

 These assumptions aren’t extravagant, but they aren’t penny-pinching either.

-Research suggests that an annual income of £10,200 per person is enough for a frugal retirement – but any less might mean making some big sacrifices.
+The same research suggests an annual income of £13,400 per person (£21,600 for couples) is enough for a more frugal retirement – but any less might mean making some big sacrifices.

 Are most people prepared for retirement?

-This is significantly below the average £304 retirement income, which means that retirees are filling the gap using private (workplace or personal) pensions.
+The full new state pension from April 2026 will be just over £241 per week.
+This is significantly below the average retirement income, which means retirees are filling the gap using private (workplace or personal) pensions.

 Those who do pay into private pensions should hopefully continue to meet this shortfall.